- Search The Registry

 - My Account

-*On this date we point out the birth of James Baskett in 1904.
+*On this date, we mark the birth of James Baskett in 1904.
 He was a Black actor.

 In 1945, Baskett answered an ad to provide the voice of a talking butterfly in Walt Disney's Song of the South.
 Upon review of his voice, Walt Disney wanted to meet James personally.
-Not only did he get the part of the butterfly's voice, but also the voice of Brer Fox and as actor the part of Uncle Remus, becoming the first live actor to be hired by Walt Disney.
+Not only did he get the part of the butterfly's voice, but also the voice of Brer Fox and, as an actor, the part of Uncle Remus, becoming the first live actor to be hired by Walt Disney.

 Baskett’s vocal talent was so extensive he even filled in for Johnny Lee, the voice of Brer Rabbit, in the Laughing Place sequence, when he was called away on a USO tour.
-James Baskett died: July 9, 1948 in Los Angeles, CA., that same year an honorary Academy Award for his role as Uncle Remus was given to him.
+James Baskett died on July 9, 1948, in Los Angeles, CA. that same year, an honorary Academy Award for his role as Uncle Remus was given to him.

 The Encyclopedia Britannica, Fifteenth Edition.